cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Clone Legion

-Equivalent cards to Clone Legion (blue, mass-copy effect):
+Equivalent cards to Clone Legion in blue (same color) are:

 Results: